- Google Ads helps you maximise your return on investment (ROI) by showing your ads more often on days when Search traffic is higher.

 When you change your budget, your spend for the rest of the month won’t exceed your new average daily budget multiplied by the remaining days in the month.

-For example, let’s say you have a daily budget of £5, and as of 24 November you’ve spent £113.
-On the same day, you change your daily budget to £10.
+For example, let’s say you have an average daily budget of £5, and as of 24 November you’ve spent £113.
+On the same day, you change your average daily budget to £10.
 The maximum you’ll be charged for the month of November will be:

 £113 spent so far + (£10/day X 7 days remaining) = £183